In the footsteps of Saint-Desle

 On the ponds: herons and egrets greet you.

-Saint-Desle: driven out of Luxeuil by King Thierry II of Burgundy, he wanders through these humid and marshy forests.
-Tormented by thirst, he planted his stick and a spring gushed forth, said to have the power to heal sick children suffering from convulsions or eye diseases.
+Saint-Desle: driven out of Luxeuil by Thierry II, King of Burgundy, he wanders through these damp, marshy forests.
+Tormented by thirst, he planted his staff and a spring gushed forth, said to have the power to heal sick children suffering from convulsions or eye diseases.
 Until the 1960s, it was a place of pilgrimage.

-Pierre des Ânes: a few blocks of sandstone left behind by the glacier, the last of which is called "Pierre des Ânes" or "Pierre des Écoliers" (Donkey Stone or Schoolchildren's Stone).
-With a little imagination, the shape of this stone can be compared to that of old school desks, with a hole symbolising an inkwell.
+Pierre des Ânes: a few blocks of sandstone left behind by the glacier, the last of which is called "Pierre des Ânes" or "Pierre des Écoliers".
+With a little imagination, the shape of this stone can be compared to that of old school desks, with its hole symbolising an inkwell.

-Some sections may be a little slippery in wet weather, so wear good shoes or even boots.
+Some passages can be a little slippery in wet weather, so wear good shoes or even boots.

 There are tables and benches halfway along the route, on the edge of the Grand Saint-Maurice pond.

-The route passes through a protected area around a shooting range.
+The route passes through a protected area of a shooting range.
 Check with the Saint-Germain town hall for the days and times of exercises.

 Worth a visit